Customer Experience

 Customer Experience Profiles

-Our research has examined customers’ experiences with more than a dozen federal services that are among those with the highest volume of direct contact with the public.
-We also consider the role of equity in these critical services, and how to enable a customer-centered lens that improves trust.
+Our research examines customers’ experiences with more than a dozen federal services that have a lot of direct contact with the public.
+We also consider the role of equity in these services and examine how to enable a customer-centered lens that improves trust.

 Each year, thousands of customers who have experienced a disaster rely on services provided by the Federal Emergency Management Agency to help them recover from the impact.
 FEMA’s Individual Assistance programs provide financial aid and services such as counseling support directly to disaster survivors.